Aswin-M-S/BayMax/README.md

 And i have deployed it for public download in my website www.rift.bookmark.com ( you can try from there as well as download my attached exe file )

-The attched exe file is for built for evaluation purpose so when you try it will run after just 5 sec :)
+The attched exe file is for built for evaluation purpose only, so when you try it will run after just 5 sec :)
 Happy Coding....
 ```